Bill Status of SB1291 100th General Assembly

 Short Description: LETHAL ORDER OF PROTECTION

-Sen. Julie A. Morrison - Jacqueline Y. Collins - Ira I. Silverstein - Don Harmon, Toi W. Hutchinson, Kwame Raoul, Daniel Biss, Heather A. Steans, Cristina Castro, Iris Y. Martinez, Terry Link, Antonio Muņoz and Patricia Van Pelt
+Sen. Julie A. Morrison - Jacqueline Y. Collins - Ira I. Silverstein - Don Harmon, Toi W. Hutchinson, Kwame Raoul, Daniel Biss, Heather A. Steans, Cristina Castro, Iris Y. Martinez, Terry Link, Antonio Muņoz, Patricia Van Pelt and Napoleon Harris, III

 Statutes Amended In Order of Appearance